pubnub/pubnub-mcp-server/resources/sdk_docs/go_overview.md

 ### Initialize PubNub

-Create pubnub_example.go and replace demo keys with your publish and subscribe keys:
+Create pubnub_example.go with minimum config.
+Replace demo keys with your app’s publish and subscribe keys.

 ```
 1